I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 That was the great thing about these tours, we could go off schedule a little bit if we wanted to.

-In Luxembourg because of the current high gas/petrol prices all trains, trams and buses are free for everybody all of the time which was amazing and in Germany during the summer it is only €9 to use the train for an entire month.
+In Luxembourg because of the current high gas/petrol prices all trains, trams and buses are free for everybody all of the time.
+In Germany during the summer it is only €9 to use the train for an entire month.

 Here in the UK you’d be lucky to spend 20 minutes on a train for €9.